 While UMD aims at distributing the “middleware” to the Resource Centres, other ways are necessary to distribute user applications: in these cases the life cycle management of the application must be decoupled from the operating system and the middleware as much as possible.

-CVMFS (CERNVM File System) fits perfectly to the case: it is a network file system based on HTTP and optimized to deliver experiment software in a fast, scalable, and reliable way.
+CVMFS (CERNVM File System) fits perfectly to the case and its delivery was improved in 2015.
+CVMFS is a network file system based on HTTP and optimized to deliver experiment software in a fast, scalable, and reliable way.
 Files and file metadata are downloaded on demand and locally cached, without interfering with the base system.